Elia Suleiman

-Elia Suleiman (إيليا سليمان, [ˈʔiːlja sʊleːˈmaːn]; born 28 July 1960) is an Israeli-Palestinian film director and actor of Rûm Greek Orthodox origin.
+Elia Suleiman (إيليا سليمان, [ˈʔiːlja sʊleːˈmaːn]; born 28 July 1960) is a Palestinian film director and actor.
 He is best known for the 2002 film Divine Intervention (يد إلهية), a modern tragicomedy on living under occupation in Palestine which won the Jury Prize at the 2002 Cannes Film Festival.
 Suleiman's cinematic style is often compared to that of Jacques Tati and Buster Keaton, for its poetic interplay between "burlesque and sobriety".
 He is married to Lebanese singer and actress Yasmine Hamdan.

 Life and career

 Early work

-Between 1982–1993, Suleiman lived in New York City, where he co-directed: Introduction to the End of an Argument (1990) and directed Homage by Assassination, that both won numerous awards.
+Between 1982 and 1993, Suleiman lived in New York City, where he co-directed Introduction to the End of an Argument (1990) and directed Homage by Assassination, both winning numerous awards.

 An experimental video film, co-directed by Jayce Salloum, Introduction to the End of an Argument critiqued the portrayal of Arabs in Western media and its effect on foreign policy by juxtaposing clips from Hollywood films, television broadcasts and cartoons with live scenes (shot by Salloum) from the West Bank, and the Gaza Strip.

 Homage by Assassination is a "diary film" that critiques the 1991 Gulf War via the juxtaposition of multilayered personal anecdotes and identity.
 The film offers a lucid portrait of what Ella Shohat and Robert Stam have termed "cultural disembodiment," manifested in "multiple failures of communication," that reflect the contradictions of a "diasporic subject."